 The determinist has a response.
 The idea of “moral responsibility” is a rather vague term and in most cases what we really mean is that we are justified in punishing people for their conduct.
 We want to punish Joe for his act of burglary, for example, and that is what’s at issue.
 There are several reasons why we might want to punish Joe, and most of these are perfectly compatible with determinism.
 First, we might want to put him in jail to keep him from burglarizing other homes.
 It does not matter if Joe is predetermined to burglarize because he was raised in a bad environment, or he has the “burglary gene” or whatever.
 He’s a nuisance that we want to get rid of.
 We also might want to put him in jail as a means of reforming him – essentially reprogramming him to not burglarize.
 Further, putting Joe in jail is another way of expressing our vengeance and anger at what Joe did.
 While vengeance and anger are not the noblest reasons for punishment, they are undeniable elements.
 Whether we punish Joe to keep him off the street, reform him, or vent our anger, all of this is compatible with the view that Joe’s act of burglary was determined.
 Yes, Joe may have been predetermined to burglarize, but we are nevertheless justified in punishing him.
 Even under determinism, we can distinguish between Joe’s and Bob’s situations even though, at bottom, they both act from irresistible impulses.
 We recognize that Bob was victimized when being kidnapped and brainwashed, and this will give us sympathy for him.
 Rather than throw him in jail, we will want to de-program him through more gentle means.
 Our reaction to Joe, though, will be different: he was not victimized like Bob, and thus we will feel morally justified in punishing Joe by putting him in jail.
 In this way, the determinist can make sense of the notion of moral responsibility without the assistance of the idea of free will.

-A fourth argument is that the idea of human dignity rests on the ability to make free choices.
+A third argument is that the idea of human dignity rests on the ability to make free choices.
 What would life be worth if all my actions are mechanically pre-established?
 I would be no different than animals that cannot act beyond their instincts.
 Worse yet, I would be no better than a mechanical robot that is restricted by its programming.
 The uniqueness of human existence hinges on our ability to break free of constraints and build our own distinctive worlds.
 The Italian humanist Pico della Mirandola (1463-1494) argued that your dignity as a human being consists precisely in the fact that “You may freely and honorably mold, make, and sculpt yourself into any shape you prefer.
 You can degenerate into the forms of the lower animals, or climb upward by your soul’s reason, to a higher nature which is divine.”
 The choice is yours to become what you want, and that element of dignity is the product of free will.
 In contemporary times, Jean Paul Sartre (1905-1980) built his entire philosophy around this point.
 His there, called existentialism, is the view that people are entirely free and therefore responsible for what they make of themselves.
 In the following, Sartre explains the unbreakable link between human dignity and free will:

 This theory [of existentialism] alone is compatible with the dignity of man, it is the only one which does not make man into an object.
 All kinds of materialism lead one to treat every man including oneself as an object – that is, as a set of pre-determined reactions, in no way different from the patterns of qualities and phenomena which constitute a table, or a chair or a stone. . . .
 What is at the very heart and center of existentialism, is the absolute character of the free commitment, by which every man realizes himself in realizing a type of humanity.